johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

    The zone SHOULD NOT include the apex CDS, CDNSKEY, CSYNC, DNSKEY, and NS RRsets.

-   Open question: does the SOA version have any meaning beyond transferring the zone to the providers?

 3) There is a mechanism that allows a provider to inform another provider of its current set of ZSKs.